LA Respiratory Issues

 Indications

 Temporary tracheotomies are performed when airflow is significantly impaired through the upper airway.
-The obstruction MUST be proximal to the tracheotomy for it to help.
-Indications of airflow obstruction include nostril flaring, open mouthed breathing, no flow through nostrils, audible respiratory noise and inability to eat and breathe at the same time.
+The obstruction MUST be proximal to the tracheotomy for the procedure to help.
+Indications of airflow obstruction include nostril flaring, open mouthed breathing, no air flow through nostrils, audible respiratory noise and inability to eat and breathe at the same time.

-Temporary tracheotomies are also used for intubation for upper airway or dental surgery and when airway access need is immediate (eg animal acutely needs to be intubated).
+Temporary tracheotomies are also used for intubation in patients undergoing upper airway or dental surgery and when airway access need is immediate (eg animal acutely needs to be intubated).

 Tracheotomies can also be useful for diagnostics.
-The diagnostics may further impair the airway and/or an endoscope can be inserted via the tracheotomy to visualize the inner aspect of the larynx.
+In some animals, diagnostics may further impair the airway and the risk is significantly lessened by performing a tracheotomy before the diagnostics.
+Alternatively, an endoscope can be inserted via the tracheotomy to visualize the inner aspect of the larynx.

 Relevant anatomy

-The proximal aspect of the trachea is the larynx.
+The larynx is at the proximal aspect of the trachea.
 Cut distal to this unless you are performing a laryngotomy.

 The tracheal rings are cartilaginous.
 If cut, they tend to form chondromas.
 Chondromas can obstruct airflow.
 In LA species, we try really hard to NOT CUT the cartilage.
 Cut between the rings, not through them.
 Yes, the jugulars are in the same ballpark but not really that close.
 The closest important structure is the esophagus.